Problem Package Format

 Sample test cases can be used in three places:

-- The samples are shown in the problem statement.
+- As sample input and output displayed in the problem statement.

 By default the sample data for all three cases is taken from the .in